OlegYch/potplayer-gemini/readme.md

 ## Tuning
 ### Models
+- gemini-2.0-flash model is used by default because of its superior translation quality.
+- gemini-2.0-flash-lite is used as a fallback when an error occurs, e.g. request quota is exceeded.

-At the moment there are three versions of extension with different default settings:
+At the moment there are two versions of extension with different settings:
 - Gemini-Flash-Free uses the best available model for translation and is tuned to be used with free account, by forcing a bit of delay between translation calls.
-- Gemini-Flash-Paid uses the same model and a bit more relaxed settings for better experience, but can be problematic when using with free account.
+- Gemini-Flash-Paid uses a bit more relaxed settings for better experience, but can be problematic when using with free account.
 Try it after you set up Gemini billing.
-- Gemini-Lite-Free uses a simpler, faster model which is suitable for many languages, but not all.
-Try it if you don't want to set up Gemini billing and get too much translation delay.

-Note that free Gemini plan is limited to 1500 translations per day, which should probably be enough for one movie.
+Note that free Gemini plan is limited to 1500 translations per day per model, which should probably be enough for a couple of movies.

 ### Prompt
 During extension login you can provide custom translation prompt.